rachlee/GA-final-project/README.md

 ## Classes

+### Classes are designed to get/set src_path & dest_path to be used as private variables for internal class usage with no need for parameters in method calls

 Files Class - This class will contain actions related to files.
 Get/Set private methods will be used to set file paths.

 class Files: